CSCfi/csc-user-guide/FAQ.md

      ...
 ```

 To include your page in the navigation, add a new key/value pair corresponding to a title followed by the path to your file, for example `- My title: path/to/my-page.md`.
 Make sure that you include these under the correct section, i.e. mind the indentation.
 Also, don't refer to the same page twice in `mkdocs.yml` as this will break things.

+If you intend to make substantial changes to the navigation menu, please communicate this for example in the RC-channel #docs.csc.fi and/or #research.csc.fi as big changes may break some links used elsewhere.

 ## How to add an image?